 A TDS meter helps determine if there’s mineral buildup ?

 TDS stands for Total Dissolved Salts, and a TDS meter measures ppm levels, or parts per million.
 To put it simply, it tells you how much minerals are in your media, or your water.
 As long as your level is below 50ppm, you’re ok!
 The lower, the better.
 Our aircon water is at a happy 3ppm and I’ve been using it on top of collected rainwater.
 Some growers even found out that their water refilling stations have ppm levels below 15, giving them more options.

 A TDS meter also lets you know if your media has mineral build up.
 For example, I check my water trays once in a while and find that the levels rise sometimes.
-In cases like that, I flush with low ppm water until the levels lower.
+In cases like that, I flush them by watering from the top with low ppm water until the levels lower.
 It’s much easier than eyeballing things.

 Research and observe!

 I hope this guide helps!
-If you have any questions (that aren’t already answered here) or would like to share your own experiences, please comment below!
+Please comment below or message me if you have any questions (that aren’t already answered here) or would like to share your own experiences!
 Even though I’ve been growing carnivorous plants for a while, I welcome new insights and experiences since I’m constantly learning too.

-I share these learnings on my Facebook page or Instagram, where you can find posts of my carnivorous plant collection and how I use different kinds of planting media.
-I also post plants, Maxsea fertilizer and carnivorous plant media for sale.
+I post every day on my Facebook page or Instagram, where you can find me sharing my learnings, samples of my carnivorous plant collection and how I use different kinds of planting media.
+I also post carnivorous plants, Maxsea fertilizer and carnivorous plant media for sale.

 In case you’re looking for more information, I also have care and grow guides for carnivorous plants here!
 Hope to see you there, and happy flanting!